LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

-In 2017, the FBI stunned the defensive shooting world.
-They abandoned the .40 Smith & Wesson, a cartridge to which the Bureau had given birth in the 1990s, and announced their agents would now carry 9mm pistols.
-Cue the never ending debate whether the 9mm, .45 ACP, or some mid-bore (10mm, .40 S&W, take your pick) is the optimum defensive handgun cartridge.
+In 2017, the FBI stunned the defensive shooting world when they abandoned the .40 Smith & Wesson (a cartridge to which the Bureau had given birth in the 1990s) and announced their agents would now carry 9mm pistols.
+Cue the never-ending debate about whether the 9mm, .45 ACP, or some mid-bore (10mm, .40 S&W, take your pick) is the optimum defensive handgun cartridge.

-The debate, driven ever more intense by the internet, has become so narrow, we’ve forgotten three cartridges which fulfilled this mission, plus dropped deer and bears, for almost a century and a half.
+The debate, which has grown ever more intense on the internet, has become so narrow that we’ve forgotten three of the most notable cartridges that are also contenders.
 The .45 Colt, .44 Special, and .38 Super are great in their own rights, and shooters could learn a thing or two from these classic, old-time gunfighting rounds.

 What Your Great, Great-Grandfather Knew

 Less than a decade after the American Civil War ended, the U.S. Army decided to catch up to firearm technology’s leading edge.
 They set aside the Colt Model 1860 Army percussion revolver and searched for a breach-loaded, metallic cartridge gun.
-The men who would decide what would follow were themselves combat veterans.
+The men who made this decision were themselves combat veterans.
 They had fought and survived the bloodiest battles in U.S. history.
 When it came to stopping a man bent on killing you at close range, they knew first-hand what worked and what didn’t.

 These hardened soldiers understood handguns were not powerful weapons compared to rifles.
-They found, over time, a certain power level provided a reasonable balance between lethality and recoil control.
+They found that a certain power level provided a reasonable balance between lethality and recoil control.

 The .44 caliber Model 1860 Army revolver is, by our standards, a .45 caliber weapon, and it in fact used 140 grain, .454-inch diameter, cast lead balls, or 200 grain, .451-inch conical lead bullets.